SNagaAbhilash/cloud-engineer-test.web.app/README.md

 5.Select an instance type (e.g., t2.micro for free tier).

+6.create vpc or you can use default vpc and subnets

-6.Configure security group:
+7.Configure security group:
    Add a rule to allow SSH (port 22) from your IP.
-   Add a rule to allow traffic on the port your application will run (e.g., port 8080).
+   Add a rule to allow traffic on the port your application will run (e.g., port 8080 for tomcat).

-7.Review and launch the instance.
+8.Review and launch the instance.

-8.Download the key pair (e.g., my-key.pem) when prompted.
+9.Download the key pair (e.g., my-key.pem) when prompted.